tomaspconer89-spec/Tomas_coner/2_weeks_1-day/readme.md

 ## Features
 - input users information
-- age notic and other intrduce print to file
+- age notic and other introduce print to file

 ## How to Run
 python main.py